Tourists on motorbikes on the Galicia lighthouses route

 From Malpica de Bergantiños to Fisterra

 In Buño, Malpica de Bergantiños, you can look out at the Islas Sisargas lighthouse from the Santo Adrián chapel viewpoint.
-On the road to the ‘cape at the end of the world’ you’ll find the Punta Nariga lighthouse, the most modern one on the Costa da Morte.
+On the road to Fisterra (the “the end of the world” according to the Romans) you will find the Punta Nariga lighthouse, the most modern one on the Costa da Morte.
 On this route you can also visit the Finisterre lighthouse, located on the cape of the same name, where you can use the motorhome area provided by the municipality to take a break.

 • The Lariño Lighthouse, A Coruña

-The route starts out on the longest stretch of beach in Galicia, in Cee, and comes to an end in Porto do Son, where you’ll have no problem finding accommodation.
-Along the way all sorts of marvels await, such as the lighthouses of Lariño, built in 1921, and Louro, which offers a great panoramic view of the mouth of the Ría de Muros e Noia.
-And finally you’ll discover something of the history of Galicia with the A Atalaia viewpoint and the medieval bridge over the Sieira river
+It starts in Cee and ends in Porto do Son, where you will have no problems finding accommodation.
+On your journey, wonders await you such as the longest beach in Galicia, Carnota; the Lariño lighthouse, built in 1921, and the Louro lighthouse, which offers a beautiful panoramic view of the entrance to the Ría de Muros y Noia.
+And finally you’ll discover something of the history of Galicia with the A Atalaia viewpoint and the medieval bridge over the Sieira river.

 • Aerial view of the Corrubedo Lighthouse, A Coruña